tstasko1/resources/syllabus_2021fall.md

   Academic integrity is important for two reasons.
 First, independent and original scholarship ensures that students derive the most they can from their educational experience and the pursuit of knowledge.
 Second, academic misconduct violates the most fundamental values of an intellectual community and diminishes the achievements of the entire college community.
 Accordingly, Babson views academic misconduct as one of the most serious violations of the College’s expectations that a student can commit while at Babson College.
 Specific behaviors that constitute academic misconduct, as defined in the Code, are **cheating, fabrication, facilitating academic dishonesty, plagiarism, participation in academically dishonest activities, and unauthorized collaboration.** In the instance I am presented with evidence to suggest that you engaged in any of these behaviors, I will refer the incident to the [Office of Community Standards](https://www.babson.edu/student-life/community-standards/) for review.

   For your coursework, you are required to affirm your understanding of and commitment to the academic honesty and integrity expectations set forth in the Code.
-You will be asked to write the following pledge on every exam, paper, project, or other academic exercise:
+You may be asked to write the following pledge on every exam, paper, project, or other academic exercise:

       “I have abided by the Babson Code of Ethics in this work and pledge to be better than that which would compromise my integrity.”